sensoworks/docs/docs/add-ons/gviot-platform-what-why-when-v1.0.md

 **Output of fhe Sensoworks Edge gateway:**

-* We are now knocking at the door of the Gateway with the same data that had left The Sensoworks Edge gateway
+* We are now knocking at the door of the Gateway with the same data that had left the Sensoworks Edge gateway

     * "<header><ch0:s1>,**1572.26**,...,<ch0:sn>,...,<ch3:s1>,<ch3:s2>,...,<ch3:sn><ch0:thermometer-s1,**45.502**,<...><ch0:purified_microstrain-s1>,**0.003**,<...>"